 What vape juice strength is right for you?

-Now here comes the tricky part, working out what nicotine strength is right for you.
+Now here comes the tricky part, working out how to choose a nicotine strength that is right for you.
 This was a question everyone asked and had no idea back when I used to manage a vape shop, and I worked off my own system which seemed to have plenty of success and minimal failure to which I’ll share with you now.

-There are different types of smokers and how many cigarettes a person smokes each day, and this determines what level of nicotine you will need in your vape juice.
+There are different types of smokers and how many cigarettes a person smokes each day which means their nicotine intake will vary from person to person and this is what determines what nicotine level you will need in your vape juice.
+Choosing the right nicotine level in your vape juice is not as easy task, and I’m hoping this makes the process easier to choose the right strength for you.

 1-5 cigarettes a day/social smoker – This is someone who tends to smoke in a social environment or only have a couple of cigarettes throughout the day, therefore their nicotine dependency will not be very high.
-For this, I would recommend a 3mg Nicotine strength vape juice.
+For this, I would recommend a lower nicotine strength vape juice like 3mg.

 20+ cigarettes a day/heavy smoker – Someone who smokes heavily and often throughout the day and has a high dependency on nicotine.
-For heavy smokers like this I would recommend an 18mg Nicotine strength, or 20mg Nicotine Salts vape juice.
+For heavy smokers like this I would recommend higher nicotine strength e-liquids like 18mg, or 20mg Nicotine Salts vape juice.

 Nicotine Salts explained